hyperledger/indy-hipe/text/agent-test-suite-interface/README.md

 semantics around their sending and receiving, and the behaviors they evoke.

+The agent evaluated by a test suite is called the __tested agent__.

 ### Characterizing Interoperability

 Some agents have very modest charters--listen for a signal and take a